The OpenLink Data Explorer Extension

 Use

-2. Send it through to the OpenLink Data Explorer, either by:
+2. Send it through to the OpenLink Data Explorer:

-• Right-Click (or Ctrl-Click on Mac) the page or a link, then click "View Linked Data Sources".
+• Right-Click (or Ctrl-Click on Mac) the page or a link, then click "View Data Sources".

 The examples page walks through some of the options and functionalities of the OpenLink Data Explorer.